sharpjs/PSql/README.md

 [![NuGet](https://img.shields.io/powershellgallery/dt/PSql.svg)](https://www.powershellgallery.com/packages/PSql)

 PSql 2.x is a C# rewrite of what previously was a script module.
-The script module has been used for years in production code.
-PSql 2.x has seen limited production use too, with more planned in 2022.
+The script module was used for for years in production code.
+PSql 2.x has seen two years of production use too.

 ## Installation